 Who is it for?

 The workshop is designed for students in Grades 5-9.
 The facilitators adjust the content to ensure that it is age appropriate.
 While Grade 5 may seem like a very young age to address this topic, the idea is to foster knowledge and understanding of consent in young people at a time either before or when they may be just be beginning to think about sexual activity.
 This way, they can engage in it more responsibly when the time is right for them.
-The workshop is currently available in Vancouver and Nanaimo.
+The workshop is currently available in and around Vancouver, Kamloops, and Nanaimo.

 Why is it called “No Means No”?